AlanCristhian/cards/README.md

 # Rules

-0. Each primary stack have 20 cards.
-Each secondary stac start with 9 cards.
+- Each stack have 15 cards.
+14 are choosed for the player and one is the Joker.
+  One joker per stack.
-2. Shufle each primary stack.
+- Shufle each stack.
-1. Make a primary hand of five cards.
+- Make a hand of five cards.
-3. Make a secondary hand of tree cards.
+- Three times per game.

 # TODO

-- Add secondary stack.
-- Add a card that:
-  - let play two cards.
-  - let play the next card two times.
-  - insert a null card in the opponent stack.